Fans mourn, opponents cheer Barcelona's last bullfight

 Corridas are increasingly poorly attended and Spain's severe economic problems have also hit the industry.

-Still, Jose Tomas, considered one of the greatest matadors ever, galvanized the crowd on Sunday.
+Still, Jose Tomas, considered one of the greatest matadors ever, galvanised the crowd on Sunday.
 He was awarded two ears from the first of two bulls from El Pilar ranch that he fought.

 Known for his courage, Tomas only recently returned to the ring after a goring in Mexico last year that nearly killed him and he was estimated to be paid 350,000 euros for this corrida.